-Biodynamic winemaking doesn’t stop at the harvest.
+Biodynamic winemaking does not stop at the harvest.
 During the crushing of the grapes, the fermentation, and the aging process, winemakers follow specific guidelines.
-For instance, they don’t manipulate the wine by adding aromatic yeast, sweeteners, or enzymes.
-They also don’t adjust its acidity level artificially.
+For instance, they do not manipulate the wine by adding aromatic yeast, sweeteners, or enzymes.
+They also do not adjust acidity or sulfites levels artificially.

 Winemakers have to pay for the review.
-For this reason, especially small wineries might not have a certification, although they follow biodynamic practices because they can’t afford it.
+For this reason, especially small wineries might not have a certification, although they follow biodynamic practices because they cannot afford it.

 Besides Demeter, several other international organizations dedicate themselves to biodynamic winemaking.
 Examples are Respekt Biodyn in Austria and Biodyvin and Renaissance des Appellations in France.

-No, biodynamic and organic aren’t interchangeable with each other, although there are strong similarities between the two.
+Biodynamic and organic are not interchangeable with each other, although there are strong similarities between the two.

 Biodynamic winemakers follow organic standards, such as the absence of chemical components.
 But they also include a set of unique practices that go far beyond these organic standards.
 The most obvious examples are the consideration of the lunar calendar and unique composting methods.

-In conclusion, it’s fair to say that all biodynamic wines are organic wines.
+In conclusion, it is fair to say that all biodynamic wines are organic wines.
 But not all organic wines are biodynamic.

-No, not necessarily.
-Biodynamic wine can be kosher.
-But the sole fact that the winemaker followed biodynamic principles doesn’t mean that it’s kosher.
+Biodynamic wine is not necessarily kosher.
+It can be, but the sole fact that the winemaker followed biodynamic principles doesn’t mean that it is kosher.

-Whether a wine is kosher or not doesn’t depend on the use of specific processes or techniques.
+Whether a wine is kosher or not does not depend on the use of specific processes or techniques.
 It depends on religious requirements.
-For instance, it isn’t important whether grapes are harvested on a fruit day or a leaf day.
-However, it’s crucial that sabbath-observant male jews harvest them.
+For instance, it is not important whether grapes are harvested on a fruit day or a leaf day.
+However, it’s crucial that sabbath-observant male Jews harvest them.

-If you want to drink a kosher vine, you shouldn’t rely on the biodynamic certificate.
+If you want to drink a kosher vine, you should not rely on the biodynamic certificate.
 Better search for wines that carry an explicit kosher label.

 Biodynamic wines are made all over the world.
-It’s still a niche within the industry, but more and more winegrowers turn towards biodynamic principles.
+It is still a niche within the industry, but more and more winegrowers are turning towards biodynamic principles.